TF-141-0/IITKRaSET_axial_thrust-Load-cell_amp-plot/README.md

-### Development of algo for Load cell for Horizontal Propulsion Test and get plot of axial Thrust
+### Amplification and extraction of data for Load cell for Horizontal Propulsion Test

 ```mermaid